Pierre-A. Brouillette

 Pierre-A. Brouillette (born May 24, 1951 in Saint-Séverin, Mauricie) was a politician in Quebec, Canada.
 He is a businessman.

+Biography

 Brouillette was elected as a Liberal candidate to the provincial legislature in the district of Champlain in 1985.
 He was re-elected in 1989, but was defeated by PQ candidate Yves Beaumier in 1994.

 He tried to return in the 2003 election (on April 14), but the election resulted in a tie vote.
-A subsequent by-election was held on May 20 to break the tie, and it gave PQ candidate Noëlla Champagne the victory over Brouillette by 642 votes.
+In a by-election held on May 20 to break the tie, PQ candidate Noëlla Champagne defeated Brouillette by 642 votes.